artasparks/gobu/README.markdown

 ![Gobu Test Failure](http://i.imgur.com/uVg9sDa.png)

 Gobu is simple Go Build tool for Vim.

-The primary of Gobu improvement over a default quickfix integration is that the entire output of a build or test is put into the Gobu Window.
+The primary improvement of Gobu over a default quickfix integration is that the entire output of a command is put into the Gobu Window.
 This means that we get the entire message -- no truncation, no munging, *and* we still get the useful jump-to-error feature of quickfix (by pressing enter while on the same line as a file path).

-It exposes the following commands to the user:
+Gobu exposes the following commands to the user:

       :GoBuild -- build current package
       :GoInstall -- install current package